 Figure 2.
-Enzymes encoding.
-For Christian.
+Enzyme feature generation.

 Chemical feature generation pipeline.
 A pipeline was designed to automatically generate features for acceptors to avoid manually curating data for each new candidate.
 This required that all features were general enough to exist for any family of acceptor that we may consider.
-Given a systematic identifier, such as PubChem CID, CAS number, INCHI, INCHI-key, or SMILES the pipeline curates and generates 153 chemical features (see supl. table for full list).
+Given a systematic identifier, such as PubChem CID, CAS number, INCHI, INCHI-key, or SMILES the pipeline curates and generates 153 chemical features (see supplementary table for full list).
 Features are curated from PubChem//ref, and generated from open source PyMol//ref, RDKIT//ref, ProteinVolume//ref, and E3FP//ref.